Acyl-CoA:lysocardiolipin acyltransferase-1: Relation to Oxidative Stress and Aging

 In animal studies, knockout of ALCAT1 improved cardiac function and inhibited the injury of the heart and kidney in mice with myocardial infraction.
 An increase of ALCAT1 level has been observed in skeletal muscles of denervation rats.
 Deficiency of ALCAT1 gene prevented mitochondrial fragmentation from oxidative stress and increased the thickness of the skeletal muscle fibers.
 Additionally, inhibition of ALCAT1 prevented SOD1 protein aggregation and attenuated skeletal muscle atrophy in SOD1 transgenic mice.

 Clinical Significance

 Accumulating evidence suggests that over-expression of ALCAT1 is involved in pathological cardiolipin remodeling and mitochondrial bioenergetics.
-Up-regulated expression of ALCAT1 can increase the fraction of cardiolipins with aberrant acyl compositions including enrichment of cardiolipins with docosahexaenoic acid, leading to tetralinoleoyl cardiolipins (TLCL) depletion.
-That renders cardiolipins high sensitivity to oxidative damage by reactive oxygen species (ROS), which has been linked to mitochondrial dysfunction associated with various metabolic, cardiovascular and neurodegenerative diseases, such as obesity, nonalcoholic fatty liver disease, coronary heart disease, and Parkinson’s disease.
+Up-regulated expression of ALCAT1 can increase the fraction of cardiolipins with aberrant acyl compositions including enrichment of cardiolipins with docosahexaenoic acyls, leading to tetralinoleoyl cardiolipins (TLCL) depletion.
+That renders cardiolipins high sensitivity to oxidative damage by reactive oxygen species (ROS), which has been linked to mitochondrial dysfunction associated with various metabolic, cardiovascular and neurodegenerative diseases, such as obesity, nonalcoholic fatty liver disease, coronary heart disease, and Parkinson's disease.
 Therefore, ALCAT1 is suggested as a novel therapeutic target for the treatment of these diseases.